 Which Miso Do I Need?

 Here’s a scenario: you’ve got your recipe picked out and all of your ingredients in order.
 Except one-- miso paste.
 So you head into the store to pick some up, but upon arriving, you see roughly ten different varieties on the shelf!
 What now?
 Which one do you choose?
 Will choosing one over another ruin your recipe?
 The answer to that is most likely not, but some types of miso are better suited to some uses than others.
-Use this guide to determine which miso among the varieties we carry will suit your needs the best.
+To understand this better, it helps first to understand a bit more about what exactly miso is and how it is made.

 Marukome Organic Miso- This is perhaps the most basic miso paste that we carry.
 It is made with five organically sourced ingredients: rice, soybeans, alcohol, filtered water, and salt.
 This miso is fairly mild in taste and a reliable staple for things such as miso soup, miso based salad dressings, and miso marinades.
 We also carry a lower sodium variety for those trying to watch their salt intake.*

 Hikari Shinshu Shiro Miso- This one is a nice mild white miso paste.
-White miso is generally made with a higher percentage of rice to soybeans, giving it a light, slightly sweet and salty flavor.
+Being a white miso, Shinshu Shiro Miso has a a light, slightly sweet and salty flavor.
 It can be used to make a mild soup, and works very well for miso dressings.

 Hiraki Shinshu Aka Miso- This red miso variety is similar in texture to the white miso above, but features a much more robust umami flavor.
-Red miso varieties are typically made by including barely, along with higher amounts of soybeans and a longer fermentation time, resulting in more complexity and stronger taste.
 This particular one is fairly mellow as far as red miso varieties go, but would still be better suited to hearty soups and glazes, as it’s stronger flavor could over power more delicate dishes.

 Marukome Boy Awase Miso- This miso contains a blend of barley, rice, and soybeans along with dashi stock to make for a complex, deeply umami flavor.
 The inclusion of dashi stock (a broth made from dried bonito flakes) makes it ideal for use in miso soup, which relies on a combination of miso and dashi as the basis for the broth.
 If miso soup is what you’re looking to make, Marukome Boy Awase Miso is the way to go.